Localized states, topology and anomalous Hall conductivity on a 30 degrees twisted bilayer honeycomb lattice: Discussion

-As the interlayer coupling reaches a critical value, the system undergoes a 'hidden' phase transition which manifests itself only through the behavior of local Chern markers and anomalous Hall conductivity.
-As the interlayer coupling increases further, our system undergoes a phase transition into a gapless phase, whose eigenstates are multifractal.
-Rigorous characterization of such a gapless phase's topological properties is challenging, but can just qualitatively say that its topology starts 'deteriorating'.
-Specifically, in the weakly coupled phases, the local Chern marker and anomalous Hall conductivity is constant in the bulk, but have a value of opposite sign in the boundary, whereas in the strongly coupled phase, these quantities significantly fluctuate within the bulk, but do not have any special features at the boundary.
+We believe that closing of the topological band gap and the disappearance of edge modes at large interlayer coupling is natural to expect.
 In fact, one may consider an analogy between our model and a disordered topological insulator.
 At weak disorder, the system has exactly the same topological properties as the topological insulator without disorder.
-However, once the disorder becomes strong, fluctuations of the disorder potential effectively behave like edges themselves, and this fact qualitatively explains that the bulk becomes indistinguishable from the physical edges of the system.
+However, once the disorder becomes strong, fluctuations of the disorder potential effectively behave like edges themselves, and this fact qualitatively explains the gap closing and implies that the bulk becomes indistinguishable from the physical edges of the system.

 It would be of interest to realize our model in experiments, but it is challenging because typically (e.g. in twisted bilayer graphene), at large twist angles, interlayer coupling is very weak.
-However, one may still try to make it larger by applying high pressure between the layer.
-More plausibly, one might try to realize our model using ultracold atoms (see e.g. \cite{Jotzu2014}), which have been proved to be a powerful tool to realize various physical models.
+However, we expect that our system should host qualitatively similar properties not only at $30^{\circ}$ twist, but at any incommensurate twist angle.
+Moreover, one could create quasiperiodicity not only by an incommensurate twist angle, but also by stacking together two monolayers with different lattice constants.
+The latter is plausible to achieve considering the fact that the family of 2D materials by now is very rich (e.g. graphene, transition metal dichalcocenides etc).
+One may also try to change interlayer spacing by applying high pressure between the layers.
+Finally, we would like to point out the possibility to realize our model using ultracold atoms (see e.g. \cite{Jotzu2014}), which have been proved to be a powerful tool to realize various physical models.

 In summary, we proposed a way to realize topological quasicrystals by starting from topological crystalline materials and breaking their translational symmetries.
 Moreover we proposed a model of a quasicrystal, which explicitly hosts a topological phase transition.
 We demonstrated that non-trivial topological properties of quasicrystals can be characterized not only by local Chern markers, but also by topological entanglement entropy and anomalous Hall conductivity.
 Most surprisingly, we established that the anomalous Hall conductivity in an open system, in our case in a quasicrystal behaves qualitatively in the same way as a local Chern marker.
 We hope that in the future, our results may be used to obtain rigorous topological classification of quasicrystals.
 We are also interested in studying their unusual transport properties and possibilities for future applications.